 Shipping

 The amount of air pollution produced by ocean-going vessels is staggering.
-A single cargo ship can produce as much air pollution as 350,000 cars in an hour.
 These large, ocean-going ships operate on diesel engines the size of a single-family home, and most burn “bunker” fuel, which is cheap, but much more polluting and climate-warming than fuels used to power vehicles.
 Bunker fuel contains high concentrations of toxic compounds banned from use in most other industrial and consumer applications.

 As global trade increases, global shipping is expected to double within the next decade, bringing shipping pollution to new highs.
 EPA estimates that emissions from ocean-going vessels will double their contributions to the national mobile source inventory of sulfur oxides and quadruple particulate matter — both of which are major health threats.
 Increased ship emissions not only degrade air quality, but also contribute to global warming, ocean acidification and eutrophication of waterways.